 Not far from here you will see a large sculpture of a seahorse to lead you to Mures, another Hobart institution that serves the freshest seafood and also has a very impressive ice-cream selection!
 The best part about eating at Mures or Fish Frenzy is that you can either sit outside or inside by a window and see out over the docks and fishing boats while you taste some of the freshest seafood around.
 Another part of Mures I love is the huge mural they have on one wall.

 Nearby there are also quite a few fish punts where you can also get fresh fish and chips if you simply want to sit by the water and have a snack.
 There is also often a resident seal swimming around here and hoping for scraps.
 Directly across the road you will see the Tasmanian Museum and Art Gallery, which is also definitely worth a visit if you’d like to learn more about Tasmanian history, flora and fauna.
 Nearby is another museum, the maritime museum which is, of course, dedicated to the sea-faring history of Hobart.
-Both of these museums are great ways to find out more about the colonial and maritime history of Hobart and Tasmania, and the TMAG particularly is lots of fun for kids.
-I also have a post purely about this museum in the works so make sure you keep an out for that.
+Both of these museums are great ways to find out more about the colonial and maritime history of Hobart and Tasmania, and the TMAG particularly is lots of fun for kids AND it’s free!

 On the other side of the Franklin Wharf you will see some other lovely old buildings, one of which used to be the IXL Jam canning factory.
 Now it houses the University of Tasmania’s Art School, the Henry Hunter Art Museum and a very cute little cafe called Jam Packed.
 Jam Packed does some great breakfasts and lunches and also has lots of interesting and tasty things to buy as gifts or for yourself.
 The Henry Hunter Art Hotel is a very luxurious place to stay, and I once ate in their restaurant which was also very impressive.
 However, it is a couple of doors down that you will find one of my all-time favourite Hobart restaurants, the Drunken Admiral.
 This is a great place to go for seafood (of course) but the thing I love most about it is the decor as the interior of the restaurant feels like you are inside a big pirate ship!
 Unfortunately I didn’t have time to go there last time I was in Hobart (so no photos to show you) but I would definitely recommend you visit if you like seafood and very unique eating experiences; this would be another great one with kids!